 The Self-Measured Blood Pressure Data Model was created by IHMI’s first collaboration between the health and technology sectors to tap into important health information that has often gone uncollected, unanalyzed, or unshared, opening potential to improve health outcomes.
 This successful collaboration has helped speed product integration as the first medical technology companies have adopted the IHMI data model for use in the field.

-The clinical validity of the Self-Measured Blood Pressure Data Model was reviewed by physicians in collaboration with technology leaders in the field.
+The common structure of the Self-Measured Blood Pressure Data Model was reviewed by physicians in collaboration with technology leaders in the field.
 With a proven track record as a trusted convener, the AMA is uniquely qualified to lead and facilitate a collaboration that helps physicians take on a greater role in leading changes that will move technological innovations forward.

-Following the successful completion of a clinical validation process, the Self-Measured Blood Pressure Data Model has now moved into product integration with higi, a consumer health technology company with over 10,000 smart health stations located in locations across the United States supporting 54 million unique users, and a key contributor to the IHMI clinical validation process.
+Following the successful completion of a clinical review process, the Self-Measured Blood Pressure Data Model has now moved into product integration with various consumer health technology companies. higi, one such consumer health technology company, and a contributor of practical expertise to this IHMI data model, has begun to pilot the data model.

 “higi is proud to collaborate with IHMI on this important endeavor which enables health care providers the ability to expand their current network and tap the power of the higi to reach, know, engage with and manage their patients and consumers in real-time,” said higi Founder and Chief Medical Officer & Chief Technology Officer Khan Siddiqui, M.D.
 “With this real-time remote patient data now accessible to providers, they are able to connect patients to the right care they need, providing next health actions based on the reliable higi station blood pressure and biometric information to add real-time intelligence to patient treatment plans.”